Pivoting the paradigm: the role of spreadsheets in K-12 data science: Discussion and Conclusion

 Given a fast-changing technology landscape, foundational concepts may be more useful than knowledge of any specific technology.
 Learning both the ``how'' and the ``why'' allows spreadsheets to be a vehicle through which one can teach general concepts, building skills to benefit students into the future \citep{NAP25104}.
 We believe that the approach we suggest here has potential to help integrate and leverage data and computing into the K--12 curriculum.

+In their framework for statistics courses, \citet{danastats} suggest that students ``use technology and statistical software and applications that are freely available, easy to use, accessible across platforms and devices, and robust to multiple contexts and data set sizes, with ongoing accessibility to students after the class ends.''
+Tools such as Google Sheets meet these criteria in many districts due to existing licensing.

-While we have described how spreadsheets could help develop data literacy, fluency, and acumen in K--12 students, they are still subject to a number of notable limitations.
+While we have described how spreadsheets could help develop data and computing literacy, fluency, and acumen in K--12 students, they are still subject to a number of notable limitations.
 A key challenge for spreadsheets is how they fall short on portions of the data analysis cycle.
-For instance, Google Sheets does not have the default ability to create multivariate scatter plots (though Google Looker Studio provides this feature).
+For instance, Google Sheets does not have the default ability to create multivariate scatter plots (though Google Data Studio provides this feature, albeit at the cost of introducing more complexity and an additional tool).
 Additionally, while spreadsheets may be part of a reproducible workflow, they don't possess strong default features to allow for the reproducibility of an analytic workflow.
-Tools better equipped for a reproducible workflow (e.g., quantitative analysis programming languages like R) do exist but would likely be too difficult to broadly implement in a K--12 setting.
+Tools better equipped for a reproducible workflow (e.g., quantitative analysis programming languages like R) do exist but feature a steep learning curve.

-While spreadsheets can be beneficial in transitioning students from working with small data sets to medium-sized data sets, they cannot handle ``big data'' as the term is typically used in the contemporary context.
-Specifically, Google Sheets has a maximum of 10 Million cells allowed per spreadsheet.
-Further, Google Sheet functionality and performance degrade as the number of cells and formulas in a spreadsheet increases \citep{rahman_benchmarking_2020}.
+While spreadsheets can be beneficial in transitioning students from working with small data sets to medium-sized data sets, they have some limitations when handling ``big data'' as the term is typically used in the contemporary context.
+Specifically, Google Sheets has a maximum of 10 million cells allowed per spreadsheet.
+More importantly, Google Sheet functionality and performance degrade as the number of cells and formulas in a spreadsheet increases \citep{rahman_benchmarking_2020}.

 Numerous conversations between the authors and selected K--12 educators shed further light on pedagogical considerations surrounding the use of spreadsheet tools within these curricula.
-One of the biggest challenges may be a lack of teacher knowledge: teachers who don't themselves know how to use spreadsheets will likely be reluctant to teach them in classes, and/or may get frustrated with trying to teach these technologies to students and give up on them.
-Thus, a professional development plan would need to be implemented to prepare teachers for this type of work with students.
+One of the biggest challenges may be a lack of teacher knowledge: teachers who don't themselves know how to use spreadsheets will likely be reluctant to teach them in classes, and/or may get frustrated with trying to teach these technologies to students and give up on them \citep{rosenberg_messy}.
+Thus, robust professional development is needed to prepare teachers for this type of work with students \citep{nasemk12:2026}.
 These issues are important areas for future work.

 In addition to a lack of teacher knowledge, practitioners often reported how little students themselves know about spreadsheet tools---even in high school.
 Starting from the very basics is crucial.
 One instructor has turned formula writing into a verbal call-and-response process for students.
 He prompts students: ``What do we start with?''
 They are expected to respond by saying, ``Equals sign.''
 Then, a prompt of ``How do we save our formula?'' is replied to with, ``Click return.''